prettykool/prettykool/stuff.md

 - Browser: Chromium

-    I don't care how important keeping the 'web free' is; I will die before I ever have to use Firefox again.
+    I don't care how important 'keeping the web free' is; I will die before I ever have to use Firefox again.

 - Editor: Emacs

     `C-x C-c`.
+GitHubs own code editor is also usable enough for me to deal with doing small patches within it.

 - Terminal: Alacritty